• Facebook

 • Yuval Raphael, representing Israel, walks the Turquoise Carpet at the opening of the 69th Eurovision Song Contest in Basel, Switzerland, on May 11.
 (Harold Cunningham/Getty Images)

-Israel’s Eurovision contestant, Yuval Raphael, she’s focused on music, not protests
+Israel’s Eurovision contestant, Yuval Raphael, is focused on music, not protests

 By Philissa Cramer